Eftychia Papanikolaou

 • Address: 2013 Moore Musical Arts Center

-Professor Papanikolaou has presented papers at numerous national and international conferences, both musicological and interdisciplinary in scope.
-In the past 20 years she has contributed hundreds of program notes to professional ensembles and concert events, and select liner notes for CD publications.
-She is also a frequent pre-concert lecturer on chamber and symphonic music.
+Papanikolaou has presented papers at numerous national and international conferences, both musicological and interdisciplinary in scope.
+In the past 20 years she has contributed hundreds of program notes to professional ensembles and concert events, and liner notes for CD publications.
+She is also a frequent pre-concert presenter on chamber and symphonic music.
 Since 2015 she has presented the highly popular pre-performance talks at the Toledo Opera, she has appeared as guest lecturer at the Toledo Museum of Art, and as guest on WGTE’s “SymphonyLab,” the podcast of the Toledo Symphony Orchestra.

-She has been the recipient of an NEH Summer seminar fellowship for work on opera; a Scholar-in-Residence Fellowship from BGSU’s Institute for the Study of Culture and Society; and a Technology Innovations Course Redevelopment Grant to from the Ohio Learning Network.
-She has served as elected Member of the Council of the American Musicological Society (2014-16); Chair of the AMS Committee on Membership and Professional Development (2009-12); Treasurer (2009-13) and member of the Program Committee (2006-2008) of the AMS Midwest; member of the Committee on Career-Related Issues of the AMS (2005-2007); member of the Program Committee/Council Reader of the AMS (2020 and 2021); and member of the Board and Secretary of the Mozart Society of America (2006-09).
-Since 2018 she has been member of the Executive Committee and Secretary of the Society for Christian Scholarship in Music, and since 2021 she has been of the Board and Secretary of the Archanes Music Festival (Crete, Greece).
-She has also served on the scientific committee of the Chigiana Conference 2022 (Siena, Italy).
+She has served as elected Member of the Council of the American Musicological Society;Chair of the AMS Committee on Membership and Professional Development; Treasurer and member of the Program Committee of the AMS Midwest; member of the Committee on Career-Related Issues of the AMS; member of the Program Committee; and chair of the Program Committee for the annual AMS meeting in Minneapolis (2024-25).
+Since 2018 she has been on the Executive Committee and Secretary of the Society for Christian Scholarship in Music.
+She served on the scientific committee of the conference “Music and the Spiritual since the French Revolution,” organized by the Accademia musicale Chigiana in Siena, Italy (December 2022), where she also delivered a keynote address.
 Her previous teaching appointments included Wellesley College, the Longy School of Music, Miami University, and Harvard University (Teaching Fellow).

 Sacred and Secular Intersections in Music of the Long Nineteenth Century: Church, Stage, and Concert Hall.
 Edited by Eftychia Papanikolaou and Markus Rathey.
 Lexington Books, 2022.